Complex group rings and group C*-algebras of group extensions: Representation via crossed products

-Therefore, the first assertion immediately follows by comparing the coefficients of the basis $(d_h)_{h\in H}$.
-The remaining assertions directly follow from Equation~\ref{eq:alginv} and by evaluating the previous formulas at $h=e_H$, respectively. \end{proof}

-\begin{rmk} In the following we regard $\C[G]$ as a dense subset of the full group C\Star algebra $C^*(G)$.
-Then it is not hard to check that the section map $\bar{\sigma}$ in (\ref{eq:algsec}) actually takes values in the unitary group $U(C^*(G))$.
-In particular, we get induced maps
+\begin{rmk} The map $\Phi$ from Theorem~\ref{thm:iso} may also be used to turn $\C[N]\times_{(\bar{S},\bar{\omega})} H$ into a \Star algebra.
+The purpose of this remark is to demonstrate that if $H$ is amenable, then the full group C\Star algebra $C^*(G)$ is isomorphic to a suitable C\Star completion of $\C[N]\times_{(\bar{S},\bar{\omega})} H$.
+For this, we regard $\C[G]$ as a dense subset of $C^*(G)$ and note that the map $\bar{\sigma}$ in Equation~\eqref{eq:algsec} actually takes values in the unitary group $U(C^*(G))$.
+Moreover, we get induced maps